 To get an L.C.A., your employer must make all of the four attestations required for this application:

-1. The H-1B employee will be paid the prevailing wage for the requested position according to the position’s geographic location.
+1. The H-1B employee will be paid the prevailing wage for the requested position based on the position's geographic location.

 2. The H-1B employee's employment will not negatively impact the current employees working for the employer.